Basic Data Navigation

 The tables view allows users to browse table rows freely, but more importantly, it allows users to transverse relations.

-As an example, in the Chinook database, the Playlist table is selected.
+As an example, in the Chinook database, we pick the Playlist table and see records in it.

-The table lists everything with a playlist I. To find out what is in the PlaylistID 1 (Music) playlist, users would open the PlaylistTrack.
+To find out what is in the PlaylistID 1 (Music) playlist, click on the button in the column PlaylistTrack.

 Users can keep going further, by finding out which Album, Genre, etc. the song is ID'd under.